 New & enhanced rights for data subjects - This law gives an individual the right to exercise complete authority over their personal data.
 Some of the rights highlighted in the regulation are:

 The data of European FL3XX customers will reside in our EU data centers; the data of US FL3XX customers will reside in our US data centers.

-One aviation management platform for your sales, dispatch, crew, maintenance and reports.
+The complete aviation management software system for charter sales, dispatch, crew, maintenance and reports.